dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 my_iris <- iris |> group_by(Species) |> summarise(across(where(is.numeric), mean), .groups = "drop") print(my_iris) #> # A tibble: 3 × 5 #> Species Sepal.Length Sepal.Width Petal.Length Petal.Width #> <fct> <dbl> <dbl> <dbl> <dbl> #> 1 setosa 5.01 3.43 1.46 0.246 #> 2 versicolor 5.94 2.77 4.26 1.33 #> 3 virginica 6.59 2.97 5.55 2.03

 Explanation: across(where(is.numeric), mean) says: for every column that is numeric, apply mean().
 This is the modern replacement for the old summarise_if() and summarise_at() helpers.
-If you needed two summaries per column, use a named list: across(where(is.numeric), list(mean = mean, sd = sd)).
+If you needed two summaries per column instead of one, pass a named list: across(where(is.numeric), list(mean = mean, sd = sd)).

 across() scales with your data, not your typing.
-Hand-writing summarise(mean_a = mean(a), mean_b = mean(b), mean_c = mean(c), ...) breaks once you have twenty columns.
-With across() the code is the same for four columns or four hundred.
+Hand-writing summarise(mean_a = mean(a), mean_b = mean(b), mean_c = mean(c), ...) breaks the moment you have twenty columns.
+With across() the same line of code works for four columns or four hundred, the data shape changes, the code does not.

 Exercise 6: Handle NA values with starwars